Institutional design meets technological change.

 Adaptation at pace.

-Born-Digital Courts and the Architecture of Modern Justice.
+Born-Digital Courts and Process Proportionality in Modern Justice.

 Digitally native courts are beginning to operate alongside legacy institutions, enabling proportionate dispute pathways, strengthening administrative coherence, and supporting more accessible participation.
 Data emerging from born-digital courts established internationally reveals this approach to have substantial advantages in the design and build phases, and in the implementation and pilot phases.
 These include lower risk profile, especially in data migration and organisational change / resistance; expedited timelines to MVP and launch; better user-comes through process simplification; faster resolution times and lower delivery costs.